elationfoundation/Learning-Lua/06-loops.md

        grape
        lemon

 The example above shows the use of the `ipairs` function.
-This function allows you to iterate through all the items in an indexed array. the `i` and `v` variables contain the current array index and it's associated value.
+This function allows you to iterate through all the items in an indexed array. the `_` and `v` variables contain the current array index and it's associated value.
 This is simple enough since the indexes start at 1 and gets incremented up to whatever `#fruit` may be.
+The `_` is commonly used to signify to other Lua coders that the index is unused.

 But what about key/value tables?
 Remember that tables may use indexes and/or keys to reference values.
 Lua makes iterating through these tables simple as well.